Marleau scores 4 goals in 3rd, Sharks beat Avalanche 5-2

-DENVER (AP) -- Patrick Marleau scored four goals in the third period and the San Jose Sharks beat the last-place Colorado Avalanche 5-2 on Monday night for their fifth straight win.
+Marleau's four-goal flurry in a 13 1/2-minute span helped the San Jose Sharks beat the last-place Colorado Avalanche 5-2 on Monday night for their fifth straight win.

+The left wing became the 12th player in NHL history to score four goals in a period and the first since Mario Lemieux on Jan.
+26, 1997, at Montreal, according to the NHL.

 Marleau scored in a variety of ways to break open a game tied at 1 heading into the third: He tipped a shot in off the post, scored on a wraparound, lined in a wrist shot and finally lifted a backhander over rookie goaltender Spencer Martin.